-The building of the National Assembly in Yerevan is often included in regular city tours for tourists.
-Normally it’s being shown to them from a bus or car window, which means they don’t get to see it properly.
-The reason I find this building’s interesting is quite unusual, or let’s say mystical.
+The building of National Assembly in Yerevan is often included in regular city tours for tourists.
+Normally it is shown to them through a bus or car window, which means they don’t get to see it properly.
+Well, I think this building deserves more attention.